 Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.

 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Somalia costs anywhere from 1,300,000 Somali Shilling(s) to 3,890,000 Somali Shilling(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Somalia costs anywhere from 1,300,000 SOS to 3,890,000 SOS and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
 In the field of Oil / Gas / Energy / Mining in Somalia, the average difference between the salary of male and female employees is 13%.

-Oil / Gas / Energy / Mining professionals in Somalia are likely to observe a salary increase of approximately 7% every 26 months.
+Professionals working in Oil / Gas / Energy / Mining in Somalia are likely to observe a salary increase of approximately 7% every 26 months.
 The national average annual increment for all professions combined is 5% granted to employees every 28 months.

 Listed above are the average annual increase rates for each industry in Somalia for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 Not all compensation increases are reflected directly in the salary.
 Some companies offer upgraded packages to their staff instead of cash money.
 The figures displayed here account only for direct increments to the base salary.

 64% of surveyed staff in Oil / Gas / Energy / Mining reported that they haven't received any bonuses or incentives in the previous year while 36% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 3% to 6% of their annual salary.